Elskom/IDisposableGenerator/README.md

 # IDisposableGenerator
 Source Generator Generating the Dispose functions in Disposables.

+## Code Ownership

+All code used is copyright of Elskom org, with the exception of Roslyn which is copyright of the .NET Foundation and it's contributors.

+The dependencies of the unit tests are copyright of their respective owners.

 ## Status

 This project is currently actively maintained whenever an issue happens (or whenever major roslyn changes happens that break it).